prayas-gupta/fake-news-detector/README.md

 # 📰 Fake News Classifier

-A machine learning project that classifies news articles as **real** or **fake** based on their textual content, built as part of a Machine Learning course project (BTech Data Science and Engineering, Second Year, Section B).
+A machine learning project that classifies news articles as **real** or **fake** based on their textual content, built as part of a Machine Learning course project (BTech Data Science and Engineering).

-**Authors:** Pattabhi Rama (230968033), Prayas Gupta (230968236)
+**Authors:** Prayas Gupta (230968236)

 ## Overview

 This project trains and compares multiple machine learning models to detect fake news using TF-IDF vectorized text features.
-It also includes a simple [Streamlit](https://streamlit.io/) web app for interactive predictions.
+It also includes a simple Streamlit web app for interactive predictions.

 ## Project Workflow